Ryan-012/Chat-project/README.md

 # Chat Project

 This project is a chat that allows me to talk in two rooms.
-You only see messages from your room, when  someone enter on your room, you're  warned.
+You only see messages from your room, when someone enters your room, you're warned.

 ##